TSavo/Link/README.md

 Link describes how meta-data can be embedded along with the data, and how to store arbitrary amounts of data by linking transactions together in a sequence.

+Link is designed as a protocol that rides on top of existing blockchain protocols, and it purposefully does NOT specify the rules for usage, only the suggested message types, called op-codes.
+It's entirely up to the message creator, and the consuming client for how to intrepret the information present.
+It's implied that any message type can be repeated multiple times, and in fact for multi-transaction messages, this is a requirement of the parser.

 ##Link Transaction Format

 Link transactions contain a specific format, but are really just normal transactions with specially formatted addresses.
 This allows for normal blockchain operations in a Link transaction.